Sustainability

 In addition, by sharing the necessity and significance of the company's and organization's efforts, we create a workplace culture that facilitates a balance between treatment and work.

-We also ensure that our occupational health nurses regularly follow up with employees after they return to work.
+The company also ensures that its occupational health nurses regularly follow up with employees after they return to work.

 Strengthening sustainability